Jay Agonoy is a Marketing Services Officer at Pasig-based Ex-Link Events, helping it pivot into an online events provider.

 Prior to keepsakes., I also produced side-projects including Anicredits (ready-to-copy credits for anime series), LIA (a mapping project which indicates the places where municipal ordinances are posted), and KOYAJ (featuring mashups of select anime tracks available for playback on Soundcloud).
 All of these side-projects are archived on GitHub.

-As a Rotarian for around three years, I have provided visual material for the Rotary Club of Mutya ng Pasig.
+As a Rotarian for around five years, I have provided visual material for the Rotary Club of Mutya ng Pasig.
 In addition, I have practiced amateur radio and participated in a few group meetings over the air (HAM calls) for a brief period of time.

 My interests range from the Internet, photography, videography, branding, data privacy, podcasting, smooth jazz, lite rock, and vaporwave.